johnjdavisiv/carl/README.md

 ## Other included functions

-List
+TODO:
+* Make a list
-* of all the functions
+* of all the other useful functions
 * Included in the folder
 * and how you might use them